Macros also play a part in supporting better energy control, mood balance, appetite, and overall fitness performance.

-Step #1 - Choose your Objective.
-Are you trying to lose fat?
-Gain muscle?
-Or do you want to maintain your weight but change your body composition?
+Step #1 - Choose your objective.
+Are you trying to lose fat, gain muscle, or do you want to maintain your weight and/or improve performance?

 Step #2 - Estimate how many calories you need per day to lose, gain, or maintain your weight.
 You can find this using a total daily energy expenditure calculator or TDEE calculator.

 Step #3 - Once you have your target total daily intake, you can estimate your macro needs using the following chart: